-- 1A. recognise that the use and development (such as primary production) of Southland's land and water resources, including for primary production, can have positive effects including enabling people and communities to provide for their social, economic and cultural wellbeing; - 1. avoid, where reasonably practicable, or otherwise remedy or mitigate, adverse effects from the use and development of surface water resources on: - (a) the quality and quantity of aquatic habitat, including the life supporting capacity and ecosystem health and processes of water bodies; - (b) natural character values, natural features, and amenity, aesthetic and landscape values; - (c) areas of significant indigenous vegetation and significant habitats of indigenous fauna; - (d) recreational values; - (e) the spiritual and cultural values and beliefs of tangata whenua; - (f) water quality, including temperature and oxygen content; - (g) the reliability of supply for lawful existing surface water users, including those with existing, but not yet implemented, resource consents; - (h) groundwater quality and quantity; and - (i)(j) mātaitai, taiāpure and nohoanga; and - (j) historic heritage values.
+- 1A. recognise that the use and development (such as primary production) of Southland's land and water resources can have positive effects including enabling people and communities to provide for their social, economic and cultural wellbeing; - 1. avoid where reasonably practicable, or otherwise remedy or mitigate, adverse effects from the use and development of surface water resources on: - (a) the quality and quantity of aquatic habitat, including the life supporting capacity and ecosystem health and processes of water bodies; - (b) natural character values, natural features, and amenity, aesthetic and landscape values; - (c) areas of significant indigenous vegetation and significant habitats of indigenous fauna; - (d) recreational values; - (e) the spiritual and cultural values and beliefs of tangata whenua; - (f) water quality, including temperature and oxygen content; - (g) the reliability of supply for lawful existing surface water users, including those with existing, but not yet implemented, resource consents; - (h) groundwater quality and quantity; - (i) mātaitai, taiāpure and nohoanga; and - (j) historic heritage values. - 2. avoid, where reasonably practicable, or otherwise remedy or mitigate, adverse effects from the use and development of groundwater resources on: